felixlu/awesome-stars/topics.md

 ## typescript

-- [saasfly/saasfly](https://github.com/saasfly/saasfly) - Your Next SaaS Template or Boilerplate !
-A magic trip start with `bun create saasfly` .
-The more stars, the more surprises
 - [QuivrHQ/quivr](https://github.com/QuivrHQ/quivr) - Your GenAI Second Brain 🧠  A personal productivity assistant (RAG) ⚡️🤖 Chat with your docs (PDF, CSV, ...)  & apps using Langchain, GPT 3.5 / 4 turbo, Private, Anthropic, VertexAI, Ollama, LLMs, Groq
 - [melt-ui/melt-ui](https://github.com/melt-ui/melt-ui) - A set of headless, accessible component builders for Svelte.
 - [skmail/responsive-viewer](https://github.com/skmail/responsive-viewer) - Responsive Viewer - chrome extension to show multiple screens in one view.